Tunnel warfare: Korean War

 North Korea developed a theory of underground warfare.
 Manpower, warehouses and small calibre guns were completely housed underground making them less vulnerable to air strikes and artillery.
-On the surface the many false targets (bunkers, trenches and decoy entrances to the tunnel system) made it difficult to detect true targets forcing US forces to waste ammunition.
-Directly under the surface spacious barracks were built, allowing whole units to be quickly brought to the surface for a short time and as quickly returned to shelter underground.
+On the surface, the many false targets (bunkers, trenches and decoy entrances to the tunnel system) made it difficult to detect true targets, forcing US forces to waste ammunition.
+Directly under the surface, spacious barracks were built, allowing whole units to be quickly brought to the surface for a short time and as quickly returned to shelter underground.

 North Korea even created underground shelters for artillery.
-During bombing artillery was rolled into bunkers located inside mountains.
-When a lull came the guns were rolled back out onto a firing area, fired some shells, and rolled back into the bunker again.
-Unlike other examples of underground warfare North Korean troops did not just remain in the tunnels.
-North Korean forces were sheltering in the tunnels from the bombing and shelling and awaiting US bayonet attack.
-When US forces reached the ground in the area of the tunnels, chosen North Korean units would emerge to engage in hand-to-hand combat taking advantage of their numerical superiority.
+During bombing, artillery was rolled into bunkers located inside mountains.
+When a lull came, the guns were rolled back out onto a firing area, fired some shells, and rolled back into the bunker again.
+Unlike other examples of underground warfare, North Korean troops did not just remain in the tunnels.
+North Korean forces were sheltering in the tunnels from the bombing and shelling and awaiting US bayonet attacks.
+When US forces reached the ground in the area of the tunnels, chosen North Korean units would emerge to engage in hand-to-hand combat, taking advantage of their numerical superiority.